dart-lang/language/working/0546-patterns/patterns-feature-specification.md

         and `V` is the greatest lower bound of the context type schemas of all value subpatterns.

-*   **Record binder or matcher**:
-    *   If the pattern has any positional fields, then the base type schema is `Destructure_n_<F...>` where `_n_` is the number of fields and `F...` is the context type schemas of all of the positional fields.
-    *   Else the base type schema is `Object?`.
-    *   The base type schema is extended with getters for each named field subpattern in `p` where each getter's type schema is the type schema of the corresponding subpattern.
-(If there is no subpattern because it's an implicit variable pattern like `(field:)`, the type schema is `?`.)
+*   **Record binder or matcher**: A record type scheme with positional and named fields corresponding to the type schemas of the corresponding field subpatterns.
+(For implicit variable named field subpatterns like `(field:)`, the type schema is `?` for that field.)

+    *Note that the type schema will be a record type even when the matched value type isn't a record, as in:*

+    ```dart
+    var p = Point(x: 1, y: 2);
+    var (x: x, y: y) = p;
+    ```

+    *The record type schema inferred from the pattern may be used to infer record field types on the initialized value if the value is a record literal, and may otherwise be captured.
+But if the initializer type isn't a record, then the record type context schema inferred from the pattern ends up being ignored.*

 *   **Variable matcher**:
     *   If `p` has a type annotation, the context type schema is `Object?`.